Moustov/pedalboard/docs/raspeberry_pi_zero.md

 # Unboxing
 > Model: [Raspberry Pi Zero 2 W](https://wiki.52pi.com/index.php?title=ER-0031)

-## Prepare the OS installation
+## Prepare the OS installation + start
+### HDMI + keyboard solution
-> Since I could not have any display through the HDMI, I used the SSH connection over Wi-Fi
+> FAILED : Since I could not have any display through the HDMI, I used the SSH connection over Wi-Fi

+> _NOTE_ : apparently, the fix is in the config.txt file (see [manual](https://www.raspberrypi.com/documentation/computers/config_txt.html#hdmi-mode))

+### SSH solution
+> ACHIEVED

-* Prepare the micro SD card : https://www.youtube.com/watch?v=Hdm26W9dHK0
+Prepare the micro SD card : https://www.youtube.com/watch?v=Hdm26W9dHK0
 * define the Wi-Fi in the OS settings while preparing the OS image on the micro SD card
 * define a local user for the Raspberry OS (_e.g._ `my_local_user`)

-## Run the board
+Run the board:
   * plug the Raspberry board
   * retrieve the Raspberry IP address
   * use Putty of Git Bash